 A healthy website can play a large part in how potential customers see your business – especially if they come across problems you didn’t even know about.

 To ensure your website performs at its best, there are a few checks you can perform regularly to catch any potential problems.

 Here’s your Website Health Check in 5 easy steps.

 1. Page Speed

 We all know how important page speed is: if your site loads slowly, visitors may leave in frustration, and search engines will drop your ranking.
-If you’re not sure how fast your website loads, you can use a speed test tool like Google Page Speed Insights, GTMetrix Page Speed Tester or Pingdom Website Speed Test.
+If you’re not sure how fast your website loads, you can use a speed test tool like Google Page Speed Insights, GTMetrix Page Speed Tester or the Pingdom Website Speed Test.
 Once you’ve entered your website address, it will tell you how fast your web page loads.
-It will also give suggestions on how to improve your speed.
+It will also give suggestions on how to improve your website speed.